wp-plugins/content-protector/readme.txt

 == Frequently Asked Questions ==

-Hopefully everything here is straightforward, but if now, post in the support forums and I'll see what I can do.
+Hopefully everything here is straightforward, but if not, post in the support forums and I'll see what I can do.

 == Screenshots ==